Tilly3g/BakeryWebsite/README.md

 Screensizes and Devices:
 - I tested my project to make sure it worked correctly and all text and features fit well on every device given using Chrome Developer Tools when viewing the site in a browser and also that it transitioned at appropriate points when changing the screensize gradually.
-- I tested my site worked well on a range of browsers such as Chrome, Firefox and Safari.
+- I tested my site worked well on a range of browsers such as Chrome, Firefox and Safari as well as a range of laptops such as a MacBook Pro, Dell
+  Inspiron 7537 and a ThinkVision 4K external screen.
 - I tested my site on a range of mobile devices with different screen sizes including Moto G6 Play, Samsung s7, Samsung s8, iPhone 5s, iPhone 6 and Huawei y6.